RyogaLi/ryogali.github.io/_posts/2018-10-02-The-PLAsTiCC-Astronomy-Classification.md

 The LSST is a telescope with an 8.4 meter primary mirror diameter being built high up in Atacama desert of Chile, on a mountain called Cerro Pachon.

-*How Astronomers have Studied Astronomical Sources Thus Far* To determine the class of any particular astrophysical source, we currently need lots of observational data.
+**How Astronomers have Studied Astronomical Sources Thus Far**

+To determine the class of any particular astrophysical source, we currently need lots of observational data.

 At present, we classify the sources not using just their light curves, but using more detailed follow-up with other telescopes.
-We use "spectrographs" - instruments that, much like a prism, disperse a beam of light, spreading different colors over position
-- to study astrophysical sources.
+We use "spectrographs" - instruments that, much like a prism, disperse a beam of light, spreading different colors over position - to study astrophysical sources.